PADL/ASN1Codable/README.md

 * `AUTOMATIC` tagging
 * Large integers using BigNumber
 * Preservation of encoded value on decode in `_save` (for verifying signatures)

+## Architecture

+ASN.1 encoding and decoding is presently provided by the [ASN1Kit](https://github.com/gematik/ASN1Kit) library, although this should be treated as an implementation detail.

+ASN.1 types have additional metadata, most prominently tag numbers and tagging environments (such as `IMPLICIT` or `EXPLICIT`), which have no natural representation in Swift.
+Presently ASN1Codable uses a variety of language features to associate ASN.1 metadata with Swift types.

+Generally this involves using a custom `CodingKey` type that either directly encodes the tag number (for types with uniform tagging) or provides a function mapping a key to metadata.
+There are some cases, such as type aliases and enumerated types with non-uniform tagging, where generic wrappers are used instead.

 ## Usage